-Tipperary ETB (TETB) is governed by a board.
+Tipperary ETB is governed by a board.
 The board is made up of democratically appointed members who support the Chief Executive (CE) in the implementation of plans and day to day management.
-The board has a number of sub committees which include the Further Education and Training (FET) Committee, whose role it is to provide advice and support to the FET managment.
+The board has a number of sub committees which include the Further Education and Training (FET) Committee, whose role it is to provide advice and support to the FET Senior Management.

-The FET Senior Management Team (SMT) consists of the Director of FET, Adult Education Officers and the Training Services Manager who meet regularly to plan and manage all FET provision in TETB.
-For the purposes of FET QA, two members of this SMT provide the governance and oversight of the work of the QA Steering Group.
-The graphic below illustrates TETB’s governance structures:
+The FET Senior Management Team (SMT) consists of the Director of FET, Adult Education Officers and other senior managers who meet regularly to plan and manage all FET provision in Tipperary ETB.
+For the purposes of FET QA, members of this SMT provide the governance and oversight of the work of the QA Steering Group.
+The graphic below illustrates Tipperary ETB’s governance structures:

 Purpose of Tipperary ETB’s QA Governance System

-Tipperary ETB’s (TETB’s) QA new governance structures, that commenced mid-2018, oversees all aspects of TETB’s quality assurance provision.
+Tipperary ETB’s QA governance structures oversees all aspects of TETB’s quality assurance provision.
 This includes QQI and non-QQI awards.

 The governance structures reflect both the obligations noted in the Statutory Quality Assurance Guidelines published by QQI, along with TETB’s aspirations for a quality-led system that is transparent, documented and accessible to all stakeholders.

-Central to the operation of TETB’s QA governance system is the separation of responsibility between groups of personnel who develop material and those that approve them.
+Central to the operation of Tipperary ETB’s QA governance system is the separation of responsibility between groups of personnel who develop material and those that approve them.

 Structure of TETB’s QA Governance System